 Two pieces of housekeeping before we begin:

-- Second, just a quick note to say we will be holding our live Christmas special on the 8th December at 2.30PM UK time.
+- Talking of streaming shows, the next live show will be our Christmas special on the 8th December at 2.30PM UK time.
 The show will be an open question and answer time so either send in your questions in advance or come along and join us in the chatroom.
 We will also be doing a feature on this years top Christmas gifts for geeks.
 You can vote for your suggestions over at UserVoice.

 News and events